LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-classes/model-class.rst

 .. admonition:: Tip

-   For a shorthand to create auto-implementing properties in a class, you can type the word "prop" followed by hitting the *Tab* key twice to swiftly supply the property's scaffolding:
+   Here's a shorthand to create auto-implementing properties.
+In a class, type the word “prop” followed by hitting the Tab key twice.
+This swiftly supplies the property’s scaffolding:

    .. sourcecode:: c#